-The next component in the pipeline is a collective of steps where each process enriches the material metadata.
-The steps include formatting the material metadata into a common format, extracting the content of the material, annotating it with Wikipedia concepts through a process called Wikification, validating if all of the required attributes were filled and storing it in the database.
-In addition, if any of the steps detect an error, it stores the partially processed material into its own location in the database for future evaluation of what went wrong.
+The next component in the pipeline is a collective of steps where each process or enriches the material metadata.
+The steps include formatting the material metadata into a common format, extracting the content of the material, annotate it with Wikipedia concepts through a process called Wikification, validate if all of the required attributes were filled and store it in the database.
+In addition, if any of the steps detect an error, it stores the partially processed material into its own location in the database for future evaluation on what went wrong.